 Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
-R: Open to doctoral students in the Department of Epidemiology.
+R: Open to doctoral students in the Epidemiology Major.
 Approval of department.

 Special projects, directed reading, and research arranged by an individual graduate student and a faculty member in areas supplementing regular course offerings.